SHOP ROLEX Watches

 Rolex began making watches in 1905 and have grown to become one of the best and most sought after watch brands in the world.
 Famed for models such as the Daytona, GMT Master II, Sea-Dweller and Sky Dweller to name but a few, Rolex watches have become increasingly more popular between watch collectors and enthusiasts a like.

-Since Gleitze became the first ever “Rolex Ambassador” in 1927, Rolex have worked with many leaders in the world of sport and science to both develop and promote their watches, from Sir Malcolm Campbell who wore a Rolex Oyster in 1935 when he set the final of his nine land speed records at Bonneville Salt Flats in Utah.
-To Roger Federer and Tiger Woods, Rolex has aligned itself with the two men who can claim to be the greatest that ever played in the fields of tennis and golf.
+Since Gleitze became the first ever “Rolex Ambassador” in 1927, Rolex have worked with many leaders in the world of sport and science to both develop and promote their watches.
+Including Sir Malcolm Campbell who wore a Rolex Oyster in 1935 when he set the final of his nine land speed records at Bonneville Salt Flats in Utah.
+Also, with the likes of Roger Federer and Tiger Woods, Rolex has aligned itself with sportspeople who can claim to be among the greatest that ever played in the fields of tennis and golf.
 The brand also sponsors contests in golf, motorsports, show jumping, tennis and yachting.

 Much like today, Rolex have made watches tailored for specific industries since its first Rolex Explorer ref 1016 in 1959, following Sir Edmund Hillary's Everest climb a few years earlier where he wore a Rolex Oyster Perpetual.
 Rolex followed this with a number of models made for, and often developed with divers, pilots, race car drivers, and cavers to name just a few.
 The most notable Rolex tool watch is the Rolex Submariner.
 The first Rolex Submariner was announced in 1954 at the Basel watch fair (ref 6204), having spent a year in development after a man by the name of René-Paul Jeanneret, who sat on the board of directors at Rolex, came up with the idea to make a divers watch.
 The sleek yet sporty design, used the Oyster case technology to make an everyday watch that had a rotating bezel allowing divers to keep track of how much time had passed.